 Distributions from the fund provide scholarships for students graduating from Winter Haven High School and Lake Region High School.

-Christian College Education
+Christian College Education (Administered by Southeastern University)

 The S. Frank and Tillie B. Poole Fund was established in 1961 by Tillie B. Poole.
 Distributions from the fund provide scholarships for worthy young men and women in the Winter Haven area and surrounding communities of Polk County who wish to pursue a Christian college education.